CodeWringer/ambersteel/documents/en/ruleset/gm-guide.md

 If you have any of those, you can still keep them engaged, by providing them other opportunities to shine.
 A skill test that only their character can even attempt, for example.

-##### Fair Warning
-A another tool in your bag, is the ability to give a player *fair warning* of something that will come up during the next session.

-This is especially effective at allowing those players who're uncomfortable with improvisation to prepare themselves ahead of time.
-This helps them alleviate the feeling of nervousness and they may even surprise you with the answer they've cooked up!

-When giving such a *heads-up*, try to omit any details.
-Only give your player a basic prompt to work with.
-However, just how much information the prompt should contain, will be up to you.

-> For example, a NPC will do something that contradicts their character's beliefs.
-A prompt for that player could look like the following: "During the next session, an NPC will do something that contradicts your beliefs.
-There will be no way you wouldn't notice."
-Don't tell them which NPC that will be or what exactly that NPC will actually do.

 ##### Player Agency
 A very important thing to remember is that **all decisions** are made **by your players**, not *you*.
 This is understood as "player-agency" - a player's ability to make a meaningful decision, which impacts your world and the story plot, even when in collision with your own expectations or plans.